 Ease into uncomfortable tasks gradually

 When facing your fears it's much, much more effective to tackle them at a slow, manageable pace.
 Often when we're reluctant to get started on something it's because an element of fear is involved.
 We may not even be consciously aware of it.
 This article talks about how to face your fears in this way:

 Alter your environment so it pushes you in a certain direction

 If you find you often choose to do things like stay in and play video games when you really feel you should be socializing, it may help to eliminate some of these distractions.
-You should hardly throw your PlayStation out the window, but you can make little rules for yourself like, "During my lunch break at work I can't go on the internet" (i.e., I have to chat to my co-workers instead), or, "On Tuesday evening I can't read, play games, or use the computer" (i.e., "Maybe that'll be the kick I need to check out that swing dancing night I keep putting off").
+You should hardly throw your PlayStation out the window, but you can make little rules for yourself like, "During my lunch break at work I can't go on the internet" (i.e., I have to chat to my co-workers instead), or, "On Tuesday evening I can't read books, play games, or browse the internet on my phone" (i.e., "Maybe that'll be the kick I need to check out that swing dancing night I keep putting off").